A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 Background

-In addition to the headline metric presented in the key results section (tropical deforestation), footprints were also calculated for biodiversity, deforestation related CO2 emissions, land use footprint (hectares per commodity), scarcity-weighted water footprint and material footprint (tonnes per commodity).
-Further graphs (for example showing the intensity of each footprint rather than the magnitude) can be found in Annex 1 of the technical documentation.
+In addition to the headline metric presented in the key results section (deforestation), footprints were also calculated for biodiversity, deforestation-related CO2 emissions, scarcity-weighted water footprint, land use footprint (hectares per commodity) and material footprint (tonnes per commodity).
+Further graphs (for example, intensity of each footprint rather than the magnitude) can be found in Annex 1 of the technical documentation.
 Additional breakdowns of commodities and producing countries/territories can be visualised using the associated dashboard.

 Biodiversity loss

 Figure A4ii.
-Predicted regional species loss associated with UK consumption, 2005 to 2018.
+Predicted regional species loss associated with UK consumption annually

-- Predicted species loss is defined as the number of species predicted to become extinct if current conditions continue.
+2. Predicted regional species loss is defined as the number of species predicted to become extinct if current conditions continue, per ecoregion.

-Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from Exiobase; the Food and Agriculture Organisation of the United Nations; and Chaudhary and Kastner (2016).
+Source: Calculated via the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from EXIOBASE; the Food and Agriculture Organisation of the United Nations; and Chaudhary and Kastner (2016).

-UK consumption of crop commodities in 2018 was responsible for an estimated 5.8 billion species richness weighted hectares of land use worldwide (Figure A4iii), a decrease of 16% since 2005.
-Between 2017 and 2018 (the latest year) there was a 6% increase.
-Species richness-weighted hectares represent the hectares of crop production scaled by the number of species present in that hectare, and therefore where there is overlap between production and areas of biodiversity importance.
+Annual UK consumption of crop commodities in 2021 was responsible for an estimated 4.97 billion species richness-weighted hectares of land use worldwide (Figure A4iii); this is 28.3% lower than the annual estimate for the year 2005.
+The annual estimated species richness-weighted hectares of land use associated with UK consumption in 2021 was 10.3% higher than in the year 2016, and 3.8% higher than in the year 2020.
+Species richness-weighted hectares represent the hectares of crop production scaled by the number of species present in that hectare, therefore showing where there is overlap between production and areas of biodiversity importance.

 Figure A4iii.
-Species richness weighted crop area associated with UK consumption, 2005 to 2018.
+Species richness-weighted crop area associated with UK consumption annually

-- As species hectares represent the hectares of crop production scaled by the number of species present, the total species hectares can be significantly more than the total physical hectares, as each hectare will have more than one species present.
+2. As species-hectares represent the hectares of crop production scaled by the number of species present, the total species- hectares can be significantly more than the total physical hectares, as each hectare will have more than one species present.

 Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from Exiobase; the Food and Agriculture Organisation of the United Nations; MAPSPAM; Birdlife International; and the IUCN.